percona/everest-doc/docs/use/monitor_endpoints.md

     **Solution**

-    Stop the port-forwarding command that you ran during the installation and run this command:
+    Stop the port-forwarding command that you ran during the installation and run the following command before you run the `everestctl monitoring enable` command.

     ```sh
-    kubectl port-forward svc/everest 8080:8080 -n percona-everest before running everestctl monitoring enable.
+    kubectl port-forward svc/everest 8080:8080 -n percona-everest
     ```
     This ensures that if the connection is dropped due to an everest restart, a new port-forwarding tunnel will be created to resume the connection.